juliar4290/narrative-agency/docs/system-architecture-academic.md

 In contemporary digital ecosystems, individual identity is increasingly constructed and mediated through algorithmic systems that aggregate, interpret, and disseminate personal information across multiple platforms.
 This distributed construction often results in fragmented, inconsistent, or misaligned digital narratives that fail to represent authentic individual identity.
 The challenge of maintaining narrative coherence across digital platforms has become a critical issue for personal branding, professional development, and individual agency in digital spaces.

-This paper introduces a comprehensive five-layer architecture that addresses these challenges through systematic integration of data gathering, narrative analysis, strategic planning, implementation, and monitoring capabilities.
+This framework introduces a comprehensive five-layer architecture that addresses these challenges through systematic integration of data gathering, narrative analysis, strategic planning, implementation, and monitoring capabilities.
 The framework positions Large Language Models as intelligent agents within each layer, enabling sophisticated analysis and generation of identity-related content while maintaining human agency in decision-making processes.

 ## 2. System Architecture Overview